ycj28c/scribble/_posts/2018-07-06-cookie-banner.md

 	}
 };
 ~~~
-When want to trigger it just simply call function:
+When we want to trigger it just simply call function:
 ~~~
 new CookieToolkit('<%=cookieName%>', '<%=bannerText%>', '<%=buttonText%>');
 ~~~